 End Entity Certificate Structure and Contents

-This Annex B sets out requirements as to structure and content with which DCCKICA Certificates, DCCKI Infrastructure Certificates, and Personnel Authentication Certificates shall comply.
+This Annex B sets out requirements as to structure and content with which DCCKICA Certificates and DCCKI Infrastructure Certificates shall comply.
 All terms in this Annex shall, where not defined in the Code, this Policy, or the GB Companion Specification, have the meanings in and IETF RFC 5280.

 Common Requirements applicable to all DCCKI Certificates